 Recently I have been working with two individual clients who are having a hard time letting go of their exes.
 In both cases, the ex-partners are done with the relationship, but my clients do not want to let go.

 To make matters worse, they are in pain over not wanting to let go and keep trying to hold on.
 One of the clients constantly contacts her ex-partner, wanting to connect with him.
 His responses range from anger at her for reaching out, to compassion and asking her to be strong and move on with her life.

 The other client does not contact his ex, but responds when she reaches out to him.
 She never reaches out to revive the relationship, just to touch base on the phone, by text or email.
 They haven’t seen each other in many months.

 These clients are stuck.
-They are holding onto the fantasy that their relationship can still be revived somehow, although they have received no indication that this is possible.
+They are holding onto the hope that their relationship can still be revived somehow, although they have received no indication from their ex’s that this is possible.

 What do I mean by this?
 If a person is considering getting back together with you, or trying again, they will let you know.
 They will call and say, “I have been thinking about you,” or, “I miss you.”
 They will schedule a time to see you and talk to you.
 They will try to sort through the issues that led to the breakup.
 There will be clear indications that they want to try to reconcile.

 This is not the case in the situations my clients are in.
-There are no indications at all that their partners want reconciliation.
+There are no indications that their partners want reconciliation.